Server Installation

 The installation will take some time and it will also install the user interface.

-To upgrade the user interface separately, you can run:
+To upgrade the user interface or to install plugins, you can use the following command:

 There could be a newer version of the user interface in the repo and you could install this also directly from the repo.